moby/moby/docs/sources/reference/commandline/cli.rst

     Usage of docker:
       -D, --debug=false: Enable debug mode
-      -H, --host=[]: Multiple tcp://host:port or unix://path/to/socket to bind in daemon mode, single connection otherwise --api-enable-cors=false: Enable CORS headers in the remote API -b, --bridge="": Attach containers to a pre-existing network bridge; use 'none' to disable container networking --bip="": Use this CIDR notation address for the network bridge's IP, not compatible with -b
+      -H, --host=[]: Multiple tcp://host:port or unix://path/to/socket to bind in daemon mode, single connection otherwise. systemd socket activation can be used with fd://[socketfd].
+      --api-enable-cors=false: Enable CORS headers in the remote API -b, --bridge="": Attach containers to a pre-existing network bridge; use 'none' to disable container networking --bip="": Use this CIDR notation address for the network bridge's IP, not compatible with -b